ganeshkbhat/projects/README.md

 - [require-urls](#requireurls) - `Require` / `Import` Deno and GoLang style `remote urls`.
 - [loadbalancer](#loadbalancerjs) - threaded and clustered load balancer for nodejs with different forwarding algorithms and server request handling options
 - [fastprimenumbers](#fastprimenumbers), [fast-prime](#fastprime), [fast-prime-client](#fastprimeclient), [fasterprimes](#fasterprimes) - Fastest `Prime Number` Calculation (`checks` and `generation`) logic.
 - [hasher-apis](#hasherapis) - Simple implementation of `Crypto Module functions` to hash/ encrypt/ decrypt content and get SHA or other algorithm hashes of text or any data.
+Easily create public/ private keys, encrypt/decrypt files, and other commonly used hashing functions needed in your normal code.

 ---